Day one in Paris with a nine-year-old and friend

 It was really hot, and we were really tired.
-There are free water fountains for drinking all over Paris so you can refill your bottles for free, like this one here outside this famous bookshop.
+There are free water fountains for drinking all over Paris so you can refill your bottles for free – like this one here outside this famous bookshop.

 So we end up heading to the Latin Quarter and sit in a bar.
 Virgin Piña Coladas all round.
-Very fake and sweet, but the sugar and ice does the trick.
+Very fake and sweet, but the sugar and ice do the trick.
 It is here Explorason starts to get a handle on where we are in Paris.
 He has a great sense of direction, and we encourage this as part of his travels.
 So he plans with me how to get us to our next station.

 The building below is actually covered with scaffolding, and over that is a mess protection.
 Can you believe this advertising banner gets changed?!
 Today it is Badoit.
 Tomorrow or next week, something else.

 So next off we head to Sacre Coeur.
 We have to change from one train to another to get here.
 As we walk up the street we buy a few gifts.
 We are told this is one of the cheapest areas for souvenirs and I have to agree.
 Avoid the Notre Dame area as it is way overpriced!